 What would be a better use of your time, creating and perfecting your products and services – or spending your time getting up to speed on the content creation process?
 Done right, content creation is a full-time job.
 If you don’t have time to do your own work and create content, it’s usually a better use of your time and budget to outsource.

 As for the return on your investment, the rewards couldn’t be greater.
 Blogging alone is 13 times more likely to produce positive ROI, a HubSpot study notes.

 Furthermore, content marketing produces three times the leads for every dollar you spend as opposed to paid search ads.
 When you combine blogging with videos and other content, the potential is nearly unlimited.

-Think About the Types of Content You’ll Need
+List Down the Types of Content You’ll Need

 I believe that content is not just important in marketing, but is also the key to getting more customers – and that should be important for the entire business.
 If you are looking for more on my thoughts about content, check out the video below from one of my recent international keynotes:

 No matter how carefully you’ve planned your content marketing strategy and budget, your strategy’s success depends on one thing – the talent you can secure to create that content.
 Yet the talent you need to outsource depends on the type of content you need.